kyleshay/controulr/README.md

 	mycontrol.add(buttoncontrolstart);
 ```

+Editor usage
 ========

+## Setup
-you may optinally generate the controller using the editor, copy the output in to this stub:
+You may optinally generate the controller using the editor, copy the output in to this stub:
 ```
 <html>
 <head>